 Edna R. Magpantay-Monroe, EdD, APRN, is chief nurse administrator and professor at Chaminade University of Honolulu in Hawaii, USA, and a member of the Marianist Educational Associates community at Chaminade.
 She is president of Sigma’s Gamma Psi at-Large Chapter.

-Leadership Mentor diary: Jeffrey Willey
+Leadership Scholar diary: Jeffrey Willey

 When asked to be a mentor for the Emerging Educational Administrator Institute (EEAI), I was delighted that I could pass on some of the knowledge I had been afforded during my administrative leadership journey.